wp-plugins/mailchimp-bar-exit-popup-subscribe-witget/readme.txt

 = Exit Popup =
 It is subscription floating popup, last chance to ask email outgoing customers.
 Thats way we develope them with fun animation (you can turned it off on your admin area) Color, size, 3D animation, color overlay and more another options all for you and your customers.
 Perhaps the most attractive is that Exit popup have free distribution too.
 After proceed exit popup you can set up to show popup with follow us buttons or thank popup.
+Support Mailchimp and Aweber integration, also you can ask us integrate with any service you want.

 <br><a href="http://profitquery.com/aio_wp_demo_carousel_v2.html?p=subscribeExit&return=https://wordpress.org/plugins/mailchimp-bar-exit-popup-subscribe-witget/" target="_blank">Exit Popup Live Demo</a><br>